-- 1. The Family Educational Rights and Privacy Act of 1974, Executive Order No.796, , vest students with the following rights, privileges, and responsibilities: - a.
+- 1. The Family Educational Rights and Privacy Act of 1974, Executive Order No. 382, and the California Education Code Sections 67100 et. seq., vest students with the following rights, privileges, and responsibilities: - a.
 To be advised when initially enrolling at the University, and on continuing basis thereafter, of their right of access, review, and challenge of the records maintained by the institution which are personally identifying. - b.
-To be apprised through continuous notices in University publications of the institutional official responsible for executing the mandates of FERPA, Executive Order No.796, and the California Education Code; to be apprised of the types and location of records subject to review and of the identity and address of officials responsible for those records. - c.
+To be apprised through continuous notices in University publications of the institutional official responsible for executing the mandates of FERPA, Executive Order No. 382, and the California Education Code; to be apprised of the types and location of records subject to review and of the identity and address of officials responsible for those records. - c.
 The right, substantially and procedurally, to challenge a record.
 Challenge of information in a record may be predicated on the belief it is inaccurate; misleading; an insubstantial personal conclusion or inference; a conclusion or inference outside the observer's area of competence; not based upon the personal observation of a named person with the time and place of the observation noted; or otherwise in violation of their privacy or other rights.